redsanket/spark/external/oozie/guide/faq.rst

    ``hdfs://sourcenamenode.colo.ygrid.yahoo.com`` (the same colo, different cluster) or ``webhdfs://sourcenamenode.colo.ygrid.yahoo.com`` (cross-colo cluster).
 You will have to use the same protocol while referring the other NameNode in your Workflow or Pig scripts.
 A comma-separated list can be specified.
+Only read operations are allowed via webhdfs.

    For example, the Workflow XML below allows an action running in Dilithium Blue trying to access data in Uranium Blue (same colo) and Phazon Tan (cross-colo).